Zigazou/dummy-webcam/README.md

 Setup
 -----

-You need to run `dummy_webcam_setup` once before sending any file to the fake webcam.
+You need to run `dummy-webcam setup` once before sending any file to the fake webcam.

-    dummy_webcam_setup
+    dummy-webcam setup webcam

 Note:
 - This script requires root (sudo) permissions, don't be surprised if it asks for your password.
-- it uses the `/dev/video0` special file.
+- it uses the first `/dev/video*` special file available.

 Usage
 -----

-The `dummy_webcam_show` script is all you need:

-    dummy_webcam_show example.gif
-    dummy_webcam_show example.jpg
-    dummy_webcam_show example.mp4

-Any file supported by ffmpeg should work.
+You can play any media file supported by ffmpeg with `dummy-webcam play`:

+    dummy-webcam play example.gif example.jpg example.mp4

+If the command line parameters are not correct, the script shows an help page.